 In a recent study Swedish researchers compared the stress levels in dogs to their owners.
 They did this by measuring levels of the stress hormone cortisol in the hairs of both the dogs and their owners.
 It was found that there was a strong correlation between the dogs long-term stress levels and their owners.

 3. Bring your puppy to a dog park

 Dog parks are not a place you want to bring your puppy.
 There are many dangers lurking in a dog park that you cannot see.
 Since young puppies are not fully vaccinated they are vulnerable to picking up diseases in the park.
 Canine diseases can be transmitted either through direct contact with a sick dog, through animal feces or picked up through the soil and water bowls.
 Did you know that Canine Parvovirus can live in contaminated soil for a very long time?
 Even if there is no other dogs at the dog park you still run the risk of your dog getting sick.

 To learn more about the risk of disease at dog parks, visit the American Veterinary Medical Association’s page on Dogs’ Social Lives and Disease Risks – Tips for Canine and Human Safety

 In addition to the risk of disease, you risk your puppy getting hurt by another dog.
-Larger dogs may look at a small puppy running around and view them as prey to chase.
+Larger dogs may look at a small puppy running around and view them as prey.
 Even dogs with the best recall might ignore their owners when the hunt is on.